 Digit

-A teal bipedal robot with long arms, a spherical head with glowing eyes, and many sensors and cameras visible in it's neck.
+Digit is a teal bipedal robot with long arms, a spherical head with glowing eyes, and many sensors and cameras visible in it's neck.
 It is holding one arm out to the side.
+The Agility Robotics logo is on its chest.

 Digit's arms are designed to help with mobility and balance.
 Photo: Agility Robotics